 Considering donor conception

-There are many reasons why donor sperm, eggs or embryos may be needed.
-You can read more about the donor conception process and what is involved here.
+There are many reasons why people may need donor sperm, eggs or embryos.
+You can read more about why a doctor may recommend it here.

 If you are considering donor conception, VARTA recommends following these steps:

-- Speak to your GP or fertility specialist about your fertility assessment and donor conception options.
+- Speak to your GP or fertility specialist about a fertility assessment and donor conception options.